Backlash at Trump commission request for 'confidential' voter data

 “The president created his election commission based on the false notion that ‘voter fraud’ is a widespread issue — it is not,” said Kentucky Secretary of State Alison Grimes, a Democrat.
 “Kentucky will not aid a commission that is at best a waste of taxpayer money and at worst an attempt to legitimize voter suppression efforts across the country."

+"The commission is requesting what any person on the street...can walk into a county election office and get," Kobach said on MSNBC.
+"If it is not publicly available in most states, then we aren’t requesting it."

+However, experts say that type of information is protected by various state laws.

-At least five states — in which the officials involved with voter registration are all Democrats — said they would not comply at all and at least five other states have informed the commission that they would not provide any sensitive data, only publicly available data.
-Four of those states have Republican officials handling voter registration.
+At least eight states — in which the officials involved with voter registration are largely Democrats — said they would not comply at all and at least 16 other states have informed the commission that they would not provide any sensitive data, only publicly available data.
+Nine of those states have Republican officials handling voter registration.

 Ohio Secretary of State Jon Husted, a Republican, said the state will not provide confidential information to the commission.